BinghamtonRover/RoverSystem/docs/suspension.md

 # Suspension API, Version 1

-This document describes the rover's suspension API of the version indicated above.
+This document describes the rover's suspension command API of the version indicated above.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.